 Jabra Evolve2 Buds

 For the person who finds that switching earbuds between a phone and PC tedious, the Jabra Evolve2 Buds might be just the trick.
-You’re promised nearly everything: standard Bluetooth, active noise cancelling (ANC), and a USB Bluetooth adapter.
+You’re promised nearly everything: standard Bluetooth, active noise canceling (ANC), and a USB Bluetooth adapter.
 Can the Evolve2 Buds as a one-size-fits-all solution elegantly solve productivity and leisure concerns with Bluetooth?
 We tried it out with a few devices to see how it holds up.

 What you need to know about the Jabra Evolve2 Buds